Setting up a legally UK tax-exempt company in 2023

 - Proof that tax is paid in the country with the DTAA signed with the UK (TIN, notice of assessment, corporation tax return and government receipt for the payment of taxes)

 - Within 6 weeks, and all going well, the UK company secures an exemption of Permanent Establishment from HMRC, confirming that it is legally exempt from UK corporation tax for that financial year.
-Healy Consultants Group PLC forwards scan of the same to our Client.
+Healy Consultants Group forwards scan of the same to our Client.

 Benefits of a UK company

 - The UK is a reputable, trusted, strategically located jurisdiction good for i) international trading ii) holding companies iii) owning real estate iv) owning copyright and patents and v) international consulting services.